amyamatya/amyamatya.github.io/README.md

 # website_old
-script and files for amyamatya.github.io (sunsetted and moved to amyamatya.com)
+script and files for amyamatya.github.io (sunsetted and redirected to amyamatya.com)